evodify/genotype-files-manipulations/README.md

 [summarizeTAB.awk](summarizeTAB.awk) summirized the genotyope file by counting homozygot, heterozygot, missing etc.

+[tabToBED.py](tabToBED.py) converts a tab-delimited file to a bed file.

 [vcf_to_SIFT4G.py](vcf_to_SIFT4G.py) converts a VCF file to SIFT4G input.

 [vcfTab_to_callsTab.py](vcfTab_to_callsTab.py) converts the two-character coded table produced with VariantsToTable (GATK) to the one-character coded genotype table (calls format).